MakeSchool-Tutorials/Node-Gif-Search/P00-Your-Node-Environment/content.md

 This is an example of an endpoint or route.
 It is called a _GET_ route because we are "getting" information to read, not saving or changing information in the database.
 Hence, the function name we call is `app.get()`.
 Remember that `app()` is an instance of Express, and that means that the `get()` function is a native Express function (not middleware that we added).

-> [action]
-> Using the code below as a model, create a route that goes to 'hello-squirrel' that prints 'Hello Squirrel' in the web browser.
+Using the code below as a model, create a route that goes to 'hello-squirrel' that prints 'Hello Squirrel' in the web browser.
->

 ```js
 // app.js
 var express = require('express');